dnichols1/dnichols1.github.io/visualization.md

 Because the electric and magnetic curvature tensors have some nice properties (they are symmetric about their diagonal elements), they can always be decomposed into a set of three orthogonal directions and three associated magnitudes (or scales), which sum to zero (these are the so-called eigendirections and the eigenvalues associated with the respective directions).
 The full information about the curvature can be illustrated by showing the three directions and information about the three scales associated with each of these three directions.
 The animations and images on this page illustrate a new approach to visualizing these tensors that differs from the original approach described [here]({% post_url 2012-12-19-vortex-and-tendex %}).
-This new method is demonstrated below on two spacetimes that are radiating gravitational waves: one simpler two-dimensional example and one fully three-dimensional example.
+This new method is demonstrated below on three spacetimes.
+Two of them are models of binary black holes radiating gravitational waves far from the black holes and (one simpler two-dimensional example and one fully three-dimensional example), and one is a rotating black hole in isolation.

 The visualization technique is as follows.
 The directions are illustrated by using a set of short orthogonal lines at a number of points distributed uniformly throughout space in the coordinates used (two lines in the 2D case, and three in the 3D case).